Barebones Blog

 Articles and Presentations

-The Science of Reading: Implications for LESLLA I wrote this article that summarizes some of the key concepts from reading science, and discusses how they apply to the work of LESLLA (Literacy Education and Second Language Learning for Adults).
-This article is currently under review for publication in the 2021 LESLLA Proceedings.
+(Article) The Science of Reading: Implications for LESLLA I wrote this article to summarize key concepts from reading science, and discuss how they apply to the work of LESLLA (Literacy Education and Second Language Learning for Adults).
+It is published in the 2021 LESLLA Proceedings, and is based on the presentation below.

-The Science of Reading I created this 24 minute presentation about the Science of Reading for the 2021 LESLLA Symposium.
+(Slides & Video) The Science of Reading I created this 24 minute presentation about the Science of Reading for the 2021 LESLLA Symposium.
 The presentation outlines the key concepts in the Science of Reading and the shifts in instruction that many K-12 programs are making in teaching reading in the last few years.
-I also share my thoughts on how this research, although focused on K-12 reading instruction, applies to our work with adult emergent readers.
+I also share my thoughts on how this research applies to our work with adult emergent readers.
+(See also the related article above.)

 Podcasts for Professional Learning

 Podcasts about the Science of Reading I have found podcasts to be a helpful way to fit professional learning into my busy schedule.
-I listen while I'm driving, walking, or cleaning up around the house.
 It's a convenient way to be introduced to the ideas of leading experts and the experiences of other literacy teachers, and I often find myself making notes to follow up on books or research articles mentioned in order to dive deeper.
 For those who are interested in similar learning, I've started to keep a collection of podcast episodes here.
 Although these podcast episodes generally focus on K-12 reading instruction, I have found a lot of value in considering how this knowledge can inform my work with adult emergent readers.
+(PS, I stopped adding to this list in Nov 2023.
+However, I continue to follow a few literacy podcasts regularly.
+Literacy Talks and The Science of Reading Podcast are especially worthwhile.
+I've also found valuable some of the recorded webinars at Donna Hejtmanek's YouTube Page, such as Dr. Marnie Ginsberg's presentation about the Speech to Print approach.)